 After a couple of centuries, I studied at the elementary school in my hometown, under the dictatorship of Pinochet.
 In 1990, with the restoration of democracy, I continued my primary and secondary education, while at the same time departments of sociology of main Chilean universities were reopened.
 In 1998, I was admitted in a five-year program of sociology.

 Subsequently, I obtained my BA in Sociology (2004) and MA in Sociology (2006) at the Catholic University of Chile.
 I received my Diploma of Advanced Studies (Master) in Political Science (2010) and completed my PhD (2016) at the Complutense University of Madrid with a dissertation about Latin American populism.

-I am currently a Postdoctoral Researcher at The Centre for Social Theory, Department of Sociology, Ghent University (Belgium).
-I am also lecturer of Latin American History and History of Education Policies in Chile at Alberto Hurtado University (Chile).
-Until 2019, I was employed as a senior researcher at the Library of the National Congress of Chile, where I conducted some research for informing legislative debates on different topics, such as indigenous peoples, educational policies and social stratification.
+I am currently a Lecturer of Latin American History and History of Education Policies in Chile at Alberto Hurtado University (Chile) and a Postdoctoral Researcher at The Centre for Social Theory, Department of Sociology, Ghent University (Belgium).
+I am also employed as a senior researcher at the Library of the National Congress of Chile, where I conduct some research for informing legislative debates on different topics, such as indigenous peoples, educational policies and social stratification.

 I am author of several peer reviewed articles on sociological theory, party coalitions, populism, among others, and a book of local history of Melipilla (publications).